Q:

 The International Air Transport Association (Iata) has long insisted that the present measures are unsustainable.
 They have an eye on “Smart Security”.
 The ultimate aim is to wave goodbye pat-downs.
 Robots may replace sniffer dogs, and iris or facial recognition may find their way into the system some vague time in the future in effect making the physical passport redundant.

-It may take a while, but then again, we have waited 17 years for the aviation industry to finally update the 100ml liquids rule and we still have to wait for the rollout.
+It may take a while, but, then again, we have waited 18 years for the aviation industry to update the 100ml liquids restrictions rule and for the rollout.

 What is a liquid?